stephenbyrne99/solidly/readme.md

 ## ve-token

-Vested Escrow (ve), this is the core voting mechanism of the system, used by `StableV1Factory` for gauge rewards and gauge voting
+Vested Escrow (ve), this is the core voting mechanism of the system, used by `BaseV1Factory` for gauge rewards and gauge voting

 * Supports native delegation via `delegate_boost`
 * `deposit_for` deposits on behalf of

-## StableV1Pair
+## BaseV1Pair

-Stable V1 pair is the base pair, referred to as a `pool`, it holds two (2) closely correlated assets (example MIM-UST), it uses the standard UniswapV2Pair interface for UI & analytics compatability.
+Base V1 pair is the base pair, referred to as a `pool`, it holds two (2) closely correlated assets (example MIM-UST) if a stable pool or two (2) uncorrelated assets (example FTM-SPELL) if not a stable pool, it uses the standard UniswapV2Pair interface for UI & analytics compatibility.

 ```
 function mint(address to) external returns (uint liquidity)